72 Seasons: Commercial performance

-72 Seasons debuted at number 2 on the US Billboard 200, selling 146,000 copies in the first week with 134,000 coming from pure album sales; this marked the band's twelfth album to chart in the top 10 and the first since ...And Justice for All not to debut at number 1 on the US Billboard 200, thus ending the band's streak of number one albums at six.
+72 Seasons debuted at number two on the US Billboard 200, selling 146,000 copies in the first week with 134,000 coming from pure album sales; this marked the band's twelfth album to chart in the top 10 and the first since ...And Justice for All not to debut at number one on the US Billboard 200, thus ending the band's streak of number one albums at six.
 It was kept off the top spot by Morgan Wallen's One Thing at a Time, which was completing seven weeks atop the chart.

 The album debuted at number one in 20 different countries including Australia, Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Netherlands, New Zealand, Poland, Portugal, Scotland, Sweden, Switzerland and the United Kingdom.

-As of May 2024, the album has collated a total of 373,000 equivalent album units in the United States.
+As of May 2024, the album has collated a total of 373,000 album-equivalent units in the United States.